Home » Blog » Uncategorized » Five tips for marketing your company to future employees

 2. Use the Website to Answer Question:

 Prospective employees who are impressed by your company’s accomplishments might now want to know what working for your company is like.
 The website should answer these types of questions.
 It should have sections on “Jobs” and/or “Careers” with details about the short- and long-term benefits of working for your company.
-This article by Cramer, a marketing company, points out that Starbucks Corporation’s website has sections for “early career seekers and those who have more experience.”
+An article by Cramer, a marketing company, points out that Starbucks Corporation’s website has sections for “early career seekers and those who have more experience.”
 Other companies have information on their employee training programs and anecdotes about employees whose stories might resonate with prospective employees.

 3. Prepare Your Current Employees: